Last Updated on by Admin

 While the first mobile phone prototype was the Motorola DynaTAC, on which Martin Cooper made the first publicized mobile phone call on 3 April 1973, cell phones largely remained a voice and text message affair for another 20+ years.
 The first mobile phone with Internet access did not arrive until the mid-1990s.

 The first commercial mobile phone with internet capabilities – web browsing and email – was Nokia’s first “Communicator”, the 9000.
 Communicators were laptop-style phones that opened up to reveal a full QWERTY keyboard and large display.
 The first generation of Communicators were the forerunners of the modern smartphone.
 It was was released in 1996 and ran the GEOS 3.0 operating system.
 The 9000 also had fax.
 Remember fax?

-Which company made the first Internet capable mobile phone?
+Which company made the first Internet-enabled mobile phone?

+Who made the first phone with Internet?
 No; it wasn’t BlackBerry or Apple.
+The first phone with Internet was around for over a decade before Apple made the first iPhone.
 Finnish mobile phone manufacturer, Nokia, made the first Internet capable mobile phone.

 Internet access first arrived mobile phones in the year 1996.
 The first mobile phones with Internet access arrived that year and included both an unproduced prototype by PocketNet and the first production phone by Nokia.